mycsharp/HttpUserAgentParser/README.md

 }
 ```

-> `AddHttpUserAgentMemoryCachedParser` registeres `HttpUserAgentParserMemoryCachedProvider` as singleton which contains an isolated `MemoryCache` object.
+> `AddHttpUserAgentMemoryCachedParser` registers `HttpUserAgentParserMemoryCachedProvider` as singleton which contains an isolated `MemoryCache` object.

 ### ASP.NET Core